To view all the instructions on one page, please click the "Printer-friendly version" link above and cancel the print dialog box.

 Fellowship: Financial support to reduce the cost of a graduate student's education.
 Some fellowships include a tuition waiver or a payment to the University in lieu of tuition.
 Fellowships may include stipends to cover living expenses.

-Bursary: Financial support based on demonstrated financial need and satisfactory academic standing.
+Bursary: Financial support based primarily on demonstrated financial need.
 Additional selection criteria may also be used.
 Bursaries do not have to be paid back to the university.
 They supplement students' primary sources of funding such as OSAP, bank loans/lines of credit, and parental/spousal contributions.

 Scholarship: Financial support based on academic achievement or other criteria that may or may not include financial need.
 The donor of the scholarship sets the criteria for recipient selection.
 The grantor specifically intends money be spent to defray the costs of study, training, or research.
 Proceeds of the scholarship offset the cost of the student's education for an upcoming or current academic year, depending on when the student receives the funds.